arnellebalane/hermes/readme.md

 # Hermes

-Client-side messaging channel for sending data from one tab to another (of the same Web application).
+Client-side messaging channel for sending data from one browser tab to another (of the same Web application).

 ## Usage